 A native Houstonian, Elizabeth received a B.A. from the University of Texas and an MBA from Duke University.
 She became interested in The Ehlers-Danlos Society after her youngest daughter was diagnosed with the classical form of Ehlers-Danlos syndrome.
 Her family is currently working with Baylor College of Medicine geneticist Brendan Lee to develop research and treatment for the classical and other Ehlers-Danlos syndrome types.
-Elizabeth also serves on the board of Workshop Houston, an innovative youth development program in Houston’s 3rd Ward neighborhood.
-In the past, she has additionally been deeply involved with The Children’s Fund, where she and her husband, Rogers, served on the board for over five years; including their last year as co-presidents.
-She also served on the founding board for the Heartgift Foundation’s Houston chapter and enjoys volunteering at various organizations.
-She loves raising her three daughters, Lola, Charlotte, and Frances, and is a substitute teacher at various schools in Houston area.
+In the past, she has been deeply involved with The Children’s Fund, where she and her husband, Rogers, served on the board for over five years; including their last year as co-presidents.
+She also served on the founding board for the Heartgift Foundation’s Houston chapter and the board of Workshop Houston, among other organizations.
+Liz is fluent in Spanish and runs a language tutoring service, as well as substitute teaching in the Houston area.
+She has three daughters, Lola, Charlotte, and Frances.